Well-posedness of an optical flow based optimal control formulation for image registration: Introduction

 \subsection{Overview}

 This work is organized as follows. \Cref{sec::general_framework} introduces the conceptual framework.
 Within this conceptual framework, we discuss well-posedness and limit considerations.
 The rest of the work shows that image registration with $W^{1,\infty}$-regularization can be considered in that framework.
 In \cref{sec::preliminaries}, we recall the definition of the Orlicz spaces $L_{\exp}$ and $L{\log}L$ and collect results that are needed for the analysis.
-In \cref{sec::approxnorm}, we introduce an approximation to the $L^\infty$-norm, which we motivate as an entropy regularized version of the $L^\infty$-norm for continuous functions.
-We derive its explicit form, properties on boundedness, sequential weak$^\ast$ lower semicontinuity, and Fr\'echet differentiability.
-Moreover, we give a smoothed version of the $W^{1, \infty}$-norm.
-In \cref{sec::transporteq}, we consider the transport equation, recall known results from the literature, prove a novel uniqueness result (see \cref{subsec::uniqueness}), and show the validity of a stability result from the literature under these requirements (see \cref{subsec::stability}).
+In \cref{sec::approxnorm}, we consider the approximation to a $L^\infty$-seminorm.
+We derive properties on boundedness, sequential weak$^\ast$ lower semicontinuity, and Fr\'echet differentiability.
+In \cref{sec::transporteq}, we consider the transport equation, recall known results from the literature \cref{subsec::existence}, prove a novel uniqueness result (see \cref{subsec::uniqueness}), and show the validity of a stability result from the literature under these requirements (see \cref{subsec::stability}).
 In \cref{sec::wellposed}, we collect the results from the previous sections in order to show that the properties of the conceptual framework are fulfilled.
 We finally show that there exists a sequence of semidiscretized relaxed optimization problems with differentiable regularization terms that approximate the original optimization problem \eqref{opt::prob} with a $W^{1,\infty}$-regularization.
+The appendix contains ancillary proofs.